zoehendershot/dp1-diy-spotify/README.md

 - - -

 Your first task is to collect at least ten (10) songs and create their associated metadata files.
+You can create these by hand - gathering the right MP3 file and image, and hand-typing the JSON metadata file.

 1. **MP3 files** - can be created from YouTube videos using tools such as [this](https://ezmp3.cc/).
 2. **Metadata JSON files** - can be written by hand using the schema above.